 \section{Model}

-Most recent salient object detection methods focus on improving performance through complex architectural components such as multi-view feature fusion \cite{mvanet} or iterative refinement modules \cite{birefnet}.
-In contrast, we propose a lightweight architecture that primarily addresses SOD ambiguity through a multi-mask decoder while significantly simplifying other components.
+Most recent SOD methods focus on improving performance by incorporating complex architectural components, such as multi-view feature fusion \cite{mvanet} or iterative refinement modules \cite{birefnet}.
+In contrast, we propose a lightweight architecture that addresses SOD ambiguity through a multi-mask decoder while significantly simplifying other components.